 Herewith a guided tour of the module graph:

 Standard Java SE modules are colored orange; non-SE modules are colored blue.

 If one module depends upon another, and it grants implied readability to that module, then the edge from the first module to the second is solid; otherwise, the edge is dashed.

 java.lang.String.
 The base module depends upon no module, and every other module depends upon the base module.
 Edges to the base module are lighter than other edges.

-At the top is the
+Near the top is the

 java.se.eemodule, which gathers together all of the modules that comprise the Java SE Platform, including modules that overlap with the Java EE Platform Specification.
 This is an example of an aggregator module, which collects and re-exports the content of other modules but adds no content of its own.
 A run-time system configured to contain the